MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 3.7 Software System Attributes

+#### Availability:
-#### AVAILABILITY: The Student Calendar should be available to users twenty-four hours a day, seven days a week unless the software is undergoing scheduled maintenance.
+The Student Calendar should be available to users twenty-four hours a day, seven days a week unless the software is undergoing scheduled maintenance.
+#### Correctness:
-#### CORRECTNESS: The Student Calendar must display all user assignments and events in their correct times and dates.
+The Student Calendar must display all user assignments and events in their correct times and dates.
 User groups must display correct contact information.
+#### Maintainability:
-#### MAINTAINABILITY: Developers shall be able to be maintain and update the system after its intial release.
+Developers shall be able to be maintain and update the system after its initial release.
 Modifications should be able to be made while the system is live.
-Major changes shall require scheduled maintenance and the application will not be accesible to users.
+Major changes shall require scheduled maintenance and the application will not be accessible to users.
 Maintenance notices must be sent to all users at least two days prior to going offline.
+#### Security:
-#### SECURITY: The systems security requirements shall conform to FERPA standards.
+The systems security requirements shall conform to FERPA standards.
 # 4.0 Verification

 ## 4.1 Verify External Interface Requirements